CloudBasedNeuroimaging/CloudBasedNeuroimaging/GuideToCloudResourcesForNeuroimaging.md

 Farahany, Gregory Farber, Magali Haas, Sean Horgan, David Kennedy, Tara Madhyastha, and Russell Poldrack

+©2019.
+This work is licensed under a [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.

 ## Background

 **[Mission]{.ul}**: On September 24, 2019, the National Academies of